How Mavrk turns public-market machinery into reusable contract primitives, and where legal wrappers and licensed partners still fit.

 The treasury

-Every Mavrk company gets its own treasury — a dedicated vault holding the issuer's portion of shares and any proceeds from sales.
-Decisions about what to do with treasury assets flow through shareholder governance.
+Every Mavrk launch package gets its own treasury, a dedicated vault holding the issuer's token allocation and any routed proceeds.
+Decisions about what to do with treasury assets flow through governance.

 The trading market

-When the launch completes, the market is open.
-Verified investors trade continuously, 24/7.
-Price discovery happens organically — buy pressure lifts price, sell pressure lowers it.
-No market makers required; no bookrunner setting an initial offering price.
+When the launch completes, a market can exist immediately.
+Verified participants trade against issuer-seeded liquidity.
+Price discovery happens organically, buy pressure lifts price, sell pressure lowers it, without needing a traditional bookrunner to set the opening price.

 04 · Old rails / new rails

-Every concept in a public-company stack has a one-to-one equivalent on Mavrk.
-The difference is who runs the rail.
+Every concept in a public-company stack has a technical analogue on Mavrk.
+The difference is that the rail is programmable first, then wrapped by the right legal and market structure.

 05 · What Mavrk doesn't do

 Mavrk separates the two.
-The machinery is encoded.
-The access is open.
+The machinery can be encoded.
+The access can be verified.